Murder of Maria Ridulph: Post-conviction proceedings overturning conviction

 In 2015, McCullough, acting pro se, filed a petition for post-conviction relief asking that his murder conviction be set aside.
 After McCullough's petition was initially dismissed by the court as "frivolous and without merit", the public defender who had originally represented McCullough at trial —and who had continued to investigate the case while staying in touch with McCullough, despite the fact that he was no longer appointed to defend McCullough —asked the court to reconsider the dismissal.
 McCullough filed a successive motion that could not be denied without a hearing from the State Attorney's Office.

-In response to the motions, DeKalb County State's Attorney Richard Schmack, who had replaced Clay Campbell in that position, conducted an extensive review of the evidence, which led Schmack to conclude that McCullough could not have committed the crime and was actually innocent.
+In response to the motions, DeKalb County State's Attorney Richard Schmack, who had replaced Clay Campbell in that position, conducted an extensive review of the evidence, which led Schmack to conclude that McCullough could not have committed the crime and was innocent.
 According to Schmack, evidence was kept out of the trial that clearly established McCullough's whereabouts on the evening of Maria Ridulph's abduction and supported his alibi.
 In particular, phone records from Illinois Bell showed that McCullough made a collect call to his mother that evening from a payphone in downtown Rockford rather than from Sycamore as alleged at his trial.
 Given the timing of the telephone call, the approximately 40-mile distance between Sycamore and Rockford, and icy road conditions, Schmack concluded that McCullough could not possibly have been in Sycamore at the time of Maria Ridulph's disappearance.

 Following a March 2016 court hearing, on April 15, 2016, Judge William P. Brady of the Illinois Circuit Court vacated McCullough's original conviction and sentence and ordered a new trial.
 McCullough, who remained charged with the crime, was released on bond that day pending the new trial.
 A week later, Judge Brady dismissed the charges against McCullough; however, the dismissal of the murder charge was without prejudice, meaning that McCullough could be tried again for the murder of Maria Ridulph should a prosecutor wish to do so.
 Brady postponed ruling on a request by Maria's brother Charles Ridulph, backed by the signatures of hundreds of Sycamore citizens including the city's mayor, that a special prosecutor be appointed to replace Schmack on McCullough's case.
 On August 5, 2016, Judge Brady denied the motion for a special prosecutor; Charles Ridulph then stated that he would not appeal the ruling.

-McCullough was declared actually innocent of the crime by the DeKalb County Circuit Court on April 12, 2017.
+McCullough was declared innocent of the crime by the DeKalb County Circuit Court on April 12, 2017.